-The output signal may have noise superimposed on the mean voltage levels.
-This noise may be due to high turbulence in the flow stream, or it could be electrical noise when the flow meter has a high internal gain. (i.e., 5 sccm full scale meter).
+Occasionally noise from a user's system is superimposed on the output signal voltage.
+This noise may be due to high turbulence in the flow stream (the sensor is fast enough to measure this) or it could be electrical noise when the flow instrument has a high internal gain (flow instruments with low full-scale flows ~ 25 slm).
 Varying levels of radio frequency noise or varying airflow over the electronics cover can also induce noise.